Dr Wee Chee Keong, Consultant at the Department of Neurology at the National Neuroscience Institute, is here to answer your questions about stroke.

 SingHealth group about stroke.

-This Ask The Specialist forum will be open from
+This Ask The Specialist forum has closed.

 Dr Wee Chee Keong Consultant Department of Neurology (SGH Campus) National Neuroscience Institute.